Saeed7596/DevOps/OpenShift/etcd.md

 4. Verify that etcd encryption was successful.

-i.
+✔i.
 Review the `Encrypted` status condition for the `OpenShift API server` to verify that its resources were successfully encrypted:
 ```bash
 oc get openshiftapiserver -o=jsonpath='{range .items[0].status.conditions[?(@.type=="Encrypted")]}{.reason}{"\n"}{.message}{"\n"}'
 ```